Crappy presentations logo

 • Fear of missing out (FOMO): “Top brands are already using this strategy.
 Are you?”

-For event presentations, a compelling opener could be: "In 5 years, 90% of today’s startups will be gone.
+For event presentations, a compelling opening copy could be: "In 5 years, 90% of today’s startups will be gone.
 The question is, where will you be?"
 People sit up and listen.

-Let’s break down how cognitive load directly impacts persuasion, and how you can optimize your investor pitch decks, sales presentations, event presentations and other business presentations to make your message impossible to ignore.
+Let’s break down how cognitive load directly impacts persuasion, and how you can optimize your investor pitch decks, and other business presentations to make your message land effortlessly.

 Persuasion relies on keeping attention long enough to influence decisions.
 But attention is finite, once it’s exhausted, persuasion fails.

-High cognitive load, caused by overloaded slides, excessive jargon, or complex graphs, forces the brain to work harder than necessary.
+High cognitive load in presentations, caused by overloaded slides, excessive jargon, or complex graphs, forces the brain to work harder than necessary.
 When the brain gets overwhelmed, it disengages.
 Persuasive presentations minimize cognitive strain so that your audience can stay focused on the core message.

 Persuasion is about guiding decisions, and cognitive overload is the enemy of decision-making.
 When an audience is bombarded with too many choices or too much information, they freeze instead of deciding, a phenomenon called decision paralysis.